Wildsong/docker-arcgis-enterprise/README.md

    tar xzvf ArcGIS_DataStore_Linux_111_185305.tar.gz

 This will create a folder "ArcGIS_DataStore_Linux".
 Repeat for the other components.
-I expect to find folders named
+I expect to find folders named like this:
 * ArcGISServer
-*
 * ArcGIS_DataStore_Linux
+* PortalForArcGIS
+* ( something for web adaptor )

 ### Get license files